rnsdomains/RNSIPs/IPs/RNSIP01.md

 ## What is a RNSIP?

-RNSIP stands for RSK Name Service Improvement Proposal.
+RNSIP stands for RIF Name Service Improvement Proposal.
 A RNSIP is a design document providing information to the RNS community, or describing a new feature for RNS or its processes or environment.
 The RNSIP should provide a consise technical specification of the feature and a rationale for the feature.

 ## RNSIP Rational